Worker Bees: A Complete Guide

 As I’ve mentioned earlier, worker bees are vitally important for any colony.
 The queen will produce the eggs, but it’s the workers who take care of them all while tending to the other colony chores.

 Honeybees live in very social colonies, and each bee must play its part for the survival of the hive.
 As much as 98 percent of a honeybee colony will be workers.
 They have a hard life, and at various stages, they’ll be given different jobs.
 Let’s start with the youngest honeybee workers.

 The young workers will stay in the hive, where their first task is to clean the cells in which the queen will lay her eggs.
 They’ll usually begin with the one they came from and then continue to other cells used for eggs or honey.

-The hive must be kept clean at all time.
-Disease outbreak could be the end of a whole colony.
-The workers will, therefore, remove any potential health hazard such as dead bees or larvae.
+The hive must be kept clean at all times.
+A disease outbreak could be the end of a whole colony.
+The workers will, therefore, remove any potential health hazards such as dead bees or larvae.
 As they grow, they take over new duties such as nursing.